wheresrhys/fetch-mock/docs/_api/mock.md

   Alternatively a single parameters, `options`, and `Object` with `matcher`, `response` and other options defined on it, can be passed
   {: .info}

-  Replaces `fetch` with a stub which records its calls, grouped by route, and returns a `Response` instance.

 left_code_blocks:
   - code_block: |-